VINAY-0119/huggingface-ai-agent/README.md

 AI Agent using Hugging Face Transformers

-A lightweight AI agent built using Hugging Face Transformers for natural language processing tasks like sentiment analysis and text summarization.
-Run it directly from the terminal or Google Colab.
+A lightweight AI agent built with Hugging Face Transformers for natural language processing tasks such as sentiment analysis and text summarization.
+Designed for ease of use, it runs directly from the terminal or in Google Colab.

 Features

-Sentiment Analysis: Detects the sentiment of your input text (Positive, Negative, Neutral) and provides a confidence score.
+Sentiment Analysis – Detects whether text is Positive, Negative, or Neutral, along with a confidence score.

-Text Summarization: Summarizes long text inputs into concise summaries.
+Text Summarization – Condenses long texts into concise summaries.

-Simple and interactive terminal-based interface.
+Interactive Interface – Simple menu-driven terminal interaction.

 Requirements

-Python 3.8+
+Python 3.8 or higher

 Transformers
  library

-Optional: Torch
+Optional: PyTorch
  for model backend

-Install dependencies using pip:
+Install dependencies:

 pip install -r requirements.txt